creative-connections/Bodylight-VirtualMachine/README.md

 1.5 GB of depended packages (OpenModelica, Anaconda, Julia) are downloaded and persisted in host `/cache` subdirectory during installation.

 ### From binary image
+briefly: replace `Vagrantfile` with `Vagrantfile.preinstalled` where scripts are modified to download prepared image and configure the machine only.
 In linux BASH:
 ```bash
 git clone https://github.com/creative-connections/Bodylight-VirtualMachine.git